ludykraks/Gold/src/blog/telcos-mobile-app-ghana.md

 <p>Things are changing so fast and getting better, and in this fast-paced
       technology world, you've got to tag along.</p>
       <p>That's why you have to download the various official apps by the Telcos to make your life simpler.</p>
-      <p>Below are the listed functions and download links of MyMTN, My Vodafone and AirtelTigo apps.</p>
+      <p>Below are the listed functions and download links of MyMTN 2.0, Telecel Play and AT apps.</p>

 <h2>My MTN</h2>
       <p>Once you download the MyMTN app that's all you will need for all you MTN activities.</p>